-Takayama and the surrounding area boasts traditional architecture, colorful festivals and a range of the best mountains and onsen in Japan.
+Takayama and the surrounding area boast traditional architecture, opulent festivals and a range of the best mountains and onsen in Japan.

-Widely considered to be Gifu's crown jewel, the mountain-ringed city of Takayama is a fantastic destination in itself, but also an excellent base from which to explore the Japan Alps and the surrounding Hida area.
+Widely considered Gifu's crown jewel, Takayama is a fantastic destination surrounded by the scenic alpine countryside of the Japan Alps .
+A destination in itself, Takayama is also an excellent base from which to explore the Japan Alps and the surrounding Hida area.

-Takayama is a popular destination year-round but particularly in spring and autumn when crowds flock to see the Takayama Festival.
+Takayama is a popular destination year-round but is paticularly busy for the Takayama Festival in spring and autumn.

-On festival weekends, the streets throng with visitors and locals who come to enjoy festival food, the ornate floats and the spirited atmosphere.
+On festival days, the streets throng with visitors and locals who come to watch the festival procession and see the ornate floats.
 Accommodation can be hard to come by, so booking ahead is essential if you want to be in town to catch either festival.

 The heart of Takayama city, the Sanmachi area of preserved buildings, attracts tourists from all over the country.
 You could spend a whole day wandering these old streets, buying souvenirs from the many craft shops, sampling local tea and digging into local treats like wagyu sushi.

-A number of sake breweries are also located either in or nearby the Sanmachi district.
-Most offer tastings and the Harada Sake Brewery offers tours as well.
+A number of sake breweries are also located in and around the Sanmachi district, and tasting is possible.

-Explore the two markets, one on the bank of the Miyagawa River and another in front of Takayama Jinya (the former local government office).
-Every morning merchants set up their stalls, selling everything from vegetables to artisanal craftworks.
+Explore the two markets, one on the bank of the Miyagawa River and another in front of Takayama Jinya.
+Every morning, merchants set up their stalls, selling local produce and artisanal craftworks.

-Hirayu is the western gateway to Kamikochi (Matsumoto performs this role in the east), a hiker's paradise accessible only by bus, taxi or on foot.
+Hirayu is the western gateway to Kamikochi (Matsumoto performs this role in the east), a hiker's paradise.
 Private vehicles are not permitted into the park in an effort to protect the natural environment.

-50 minutes by bus north of Takayama is Shirakawa-go , a UNESCO World Heritage Site where visitors can wander around verdant gardens and carp-filled ponds.
+Fifty minutes by bus north of Takayama is Shirakawa-go , a UNESCO World Heritage site where visitors can wander around verdant gardens and carp-filled ponds.
 Many of the traditional gassho-zukuri houses are open to the public, and a few function as inns.